Not only is the name Gerhard "Gerd" Muller still

 West Germany overcame the USSR in the final, before going on to

-score the incredible winning goal in the 1974 FIFA World Cup Final
+score the incredible winning goal in the 1974 World Cup Final

 victory over the Netherlands.